The Show B side / Capture #4 - Drums:

 tell how your session is going to flow by the first few minutes with the

 drummer.
-You can notice it while getting drum levels.
+You notice it while getting drum levels.

 After you’ve